humilis/humilis/README.md

 # Testing

-You will need to first [set up your system][aws-setup] to access AWS resources.
+At the moment, most tests are integration tests with the AWS SDK.
+This means that you will need to [set up your system][aws-setup] to access AWS resources if you want to run the test suite.

 [aws-setup]: http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html